• Skip to main content

 by Brendan Sagastume

-Editor’s Note: This summer, nine young adult Ambassadors are serving in congregations and ministries across Mosaic Conference.
-This article highlights three of these Ambassadors, and in the coming weeks, you will be introduced to the other Ambassadors.
+Editor’s Note: This summer, nine young adult Ambassadors served in congregations and ministries across Mosaic Conference.
+This article highlights three of these Ambassadors.
+See the prior articles here and here.

 Brendan Sagastume